kt1719/Pilot-Scheduling-REST-API/README.md

 This is meant to be a RESTful service that will provide on-demand crew scheduling information to other services This service is meant to expose 2 endpoints:
-1. Request an available pilot for a given datetime and location − The pilot must be available on the requested days at the requested location − The pilot must not already be scheduled to fly at those dates − Example GET localhost/pilots/availability?location=Munich&depDateTime=2025-08-01T00:00:00Z&returnDateTime=2025-08-02T00:00:00Z
+# 1. Request an available pilot for a given datetime and location
+− The pilot must be available on the requested days at the requested location − The pilot must not already be scheduled to fly at those dates − Example GET localhost/pilots/availability?location=Munich&depDateTime=2025-08-01T00:00:00Z&returnDateTime=2025-08-02T00:00:00Z

-2. Schedule a Flight for a Pilot
+# 2. Schedule a Flight for a Pilot
 − Pilot's slot will be reserved if available
 − Example POST
 localhost/flights {"pilotId": 1823, "depDateTime": "2025-08-01T09:00:00Z", "returnDateTime": "2025-08-01T10:00:00Z"}

+'''json
 Crew Example JSON
 {
  "Crew": [